emmt/Algorithms/bobyqa/README.md

 >  Without Derivatives."
 Technical report, Department of Applied Mathematics
 >  and Theoretical Physics, University of Cambridge (2009).

-BOBYQA build a quadratic model of the objective function.
+BOBYQA builds a quadratic model of the objective function.
 For smooth objective functions, BOBYQA is expected to be more efficient than COBYLA (which exploits a more simple linear model but implements arbitrary inequality constraints).